13 Chill Things To Do In Caye Caulker Belize [2022]

-1. Estuary At Caye Caulker
+1. Estuary of Caye Caulker

 Did you ever think of visiting crocodiles on a beautiful island in the Caribbean?
 There's an estuary in Caye Caulker that includes a unique nature trail in the northern part of the island.